dbazile/andsoitcontinues.com/data/markdown/geeks-in-uniform.md

+---
-Date:     2014-06-26
+date:    2014-06-26
-Subject:  Geeks in Uniform
+subject: Geeks in Uniform
+tags:
+    - automation
+    - military
+    - programming
-Tags:     automation, military, programming, visual basic for applications
+    - visual basic for applications
+abstract: |
-Abstract: I ran across a post on HN this morning titled <a href="http://vivin.net/2014/06/26/how-i-got-a-medal-for-writing-code/" class="external">How I got a medal from the Army for writing code</a>.
+    I ran across a post on HN this morning titled <a href="http://vivin.net/2014/06/26/how-i-got-a-medal-for-writing-code/" class="external">
+    How I got a medal from the Army for writing code</a>.
 Being a veteran coder myself, this story naturally prompted both a warm-fuzzy feeling and this celebratory *me-too!* post.
+---

 > Now as a programmer, I'm constantly looking for ways to make my job easy.
 I didn't want to sit and add qualifications, and print licenses one by one.
 I was too lazy for that, and worse, the whole thing was horribly inefficient.
 So I decided to figure out how to automate the process.